Ulcinj Castle: The Tower of the Balšić

 The Tower of the Balšić, (Cyrillic: Кула Балшића, Albanian: Kulla e Ballshajve) located on the upper, highest level is a citadel-fortress with a tower that dominates the old town and the surrounding countryside.
 It is connected to the last representatives of the Balšić dynasty, a wealthy family from the Shkodër area (today Albania, in that time Zeta), who had made Ulcinj their residence by the end of the 14th and beginning of the 15th centuries.
 Later the Ottomans built the third floor of the Balšić Tower as well as the spherical dome on the ground floor.
 This magnificent edifice has a view of the sea from three sides.
 It is considered to be one of the most representative edifices of medieval architecture in Montenegro.
 These days, it is used as a gallery or a location for organizing poets' nights.

 The Palace and the Court

 It is believed that the castle was the residence of the Venetian administrator for Ulcinj in the Venice Palace.
-As a result of its beauty and convenience, subsequent rulers also used this building as their court.During Ottoman occupation of town these edifice was used as residence of the ruler.
+Because of its beauty and convenience, subsequent rulers also used this building as their court.
+During Ottoman occupation of the town, these edifices were used as residence of the local ruler.